trixi-framework/paper-2023-upwind/README.md

 To obtain good results without too much dissipation, it is important to develop suitable baseline methods.
 In this article, we study upwind summation-by-parts operators, which have been used mostly for linear problems so far.
+These operators come with some built-in dissipation everywhere, not only at element interfaces as typical in discontinuous Galerkin methods.
+At the same time, this dissipation does not introduce additional parameters.
-We discuss their relation to flux vector splitting methods and investigate their local linear/energy stability.
+We discuss the relation of high-order upwind summation-by-parts methods to flux vector splitting schemes and investigate their local linear/energy stability.
 Finally, we present some numerical examples for shock-free flows of the compressible Euler equations.